n-long/WGApipeline/README.md

 * -c -- number of cores
 * -o -- output directory

-In the BUSCO output directory, retrieve all of the exon annotations with the following (other options include gene, transcript, intron, start_codon, stop_codon).
+In the BUSCO output directory, retrieve all of the exon annotations with the following.
 Since these orthologs are under single-copy control, it is prudent to remove any Duplicated entries in the full_table_*  file to avoid inferences drawn from sequencing artifacts.

 `#!/bin/bash`
 `cd output_folder`